yeabu369/cash-register/README.md

 # Cash Register Application

 This application is a simple cash register simulator built using React.
 It allows you to add and remove money in different denominations, and dispense change.
+## Demo

+You can access the live demo of the application at [this link](https://cash-register-khaki.vercel.app/)

 ## Functionality

 The main functionality of the application is contained within the CashRegister component.